infinum/frontend-handbook/Code Quality/Creating a pull request.md

 > If the reviews hurt they're probably right on some level. - Sean Lennon

 In the Infinum JavaScript team we love code reviews.
 We love getting them and giving them.
-This document aims to show how a good pull request should look like (no matter what SCV solution or tool).
+This document aims to show how a good pull request should look like (no matter what SCM solution or tool).
 The main idea is to give your reviewer as much context as possible to allow them to focus on the feature or fix you have delivered.

 ## Creating a pull request